oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

 ### Pre-requisites for setting up the development server

 1. **Install Docker Desktop**: Download and install the latest version of Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop/).
 Docker Desktop provides a user-friendly interface for developers.
 Follow the steps in the given link to download and install it.
+2. **[For Windows users]**: You need to have `make` installed on your system.
+Confirm whether `make` is installed on your system by running `make --version`.
+If `make` is not installed, you can install it by following the instructions provided in the following link: [Installing make on Windows](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows).

 **Note for Developers: Allocating Resources to Docker Desktop** For systems with 8GB RAM: